We've covered everything you need to know for this memory chapter to smash your exams.

 The Multi Store Model of Memory (1968)

-The multi store memory model was created by Atkinson and Shiffrin and consists of three stores.
+The multi store memory model was created by Atkinson and Shiffrin and consists of three stores which we will explore below.

 Our senses are bombarded with sights and sound however not all of them we pay attention to and most are discarded almost as soon as they are registered.